dapr/docs/concepts/publish-subscribe-messaging/Readme.md

 The burden of dealing with concepts like consumer groups and multiple instances inside consumer groups is all catered for by Dapr.

+### App ID

 Dapr has the concept of an `id`.
-Dapr requires a single ID to be assigned to every application instance
+This is specified in Kubernetes using the `dapr.io/id` annotation and with the `app-id` flag using the Dapr CLI.
+Dapr requires an ID to be assigned to every application.

-When multiple instances of the same application type, each with their own ID, subscribe to a topic, Dapr invokes only one message instance for each application id.
-If two different applications with different IDs subscribe to a topic, at least one consumer in each application receives a copy of the same message.
+When multiple instances of the same application ID subscribe to a topic, Dapr will make sure to deliver the message to only one instance.
+If two different applications with different IDs subscribe to a topic, at least one instance in each application receives a copy of the same message.

 ## Cloud Events